veetmoradiya3628/Tech_Book_Notes/Cloud Native Design/Cloud Native Notes.md

 - Databases
 	- Databases are generally used for storing more structured data with well-defined formats.
 	- key/value
-		- Ofter, application data needs to be retrieved using only the primary key, or may be even part of the key.
+		- Offer, application data needs to be retrieved using only the primary key, or may be even part of the key.
 A key/value store can be viewed as simply a very large hash table that stores some value under a unique key.
 		- KV stores are very scalable datastores. selecting a key is important when using these datastores because it will have a significant impact on the scale and the performance of data storage reads and writes.
 	- Document
 		- A document database is similar to a key/value database in that it stores a document (value) by a primary key.
 Unlike a key/value database, which can store just about any value, the documents in a document database need to conform to some defined structure.
 	- Relational
-		- Relational databases organize data into two-dimentional structures called tables, consisting of columns and rows.
+		- Relational databases organize data into two-dimensional structures called tables, consisting of columns and rows.
 Data in one table can have a relationship to data in another table, which the database system can enforce.
 		- If the application data has a lot of relationships, especially those that require transactions, these databases might be a good fit.
 	- Graph
 		- A graph database stores two types of information: edges and nodes.